privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 listuser
 ........

-With **listuser** the various users and their tokens are listed in a summarized view.
+With **listuser** the various tokens are listed in a summarized view.

 Example::

     privacyidea-token-janitor find --action listuser

-lists all users and their tokens together.
+lists all tokens in a summarized view.

 sum
 ___

-**Sum** and **listuser** together list all users with their information and show how many tokens each user has assigned.
+**Sum** and **listuser** together

+For all found tokens the token janitor aggregate's the users and lists how many tokens this user has.

+A user without any assigned token is not listed here!

 Example::